 © John Beattie.

-Furthermore, and since 2008, Beattie has worked in the visual arts with Fire Station Artists’ Studios (FSAS) as part of the dedicated management team.
+Additionally, since 2008, Beattie has worked in the visual arts professionally with Fire Station Artists’ Studios (FSAS) as part of the dedicated management team.
 FSAS is a leading studio organization in Ireland for professional practicing visual artists’ providing long-term live/work studio residencies of up to 2 years 9 months.
 FSAS also supports artistic practice through their sculptural and digital resources and facilities, their international curatorial residency, courses and workshops for practicing artists, curatorial and commissioning process, and providing opportunities for emerging, mid-career and established artists nationally and internationally.